A time-dependent scattering approach to core-level spectroscopies: Results

-We followed a similar prescription to obtain the full RIXS spectrum for the Mott insulating Hubbard chain.
-Results obtained using the time-dependent scattering approach with $m=300$ DMRG states are shown in Fig.\ref{fig:results_rixs}, compared to data obtained with dynamical DMRG for the same system size and $m=800$ states.
-The overall agreement is qualitatively very good, but the DDMRG results clearly suffer from poor precision particularly at high energies.
-The discrepancies can be attributed to the fact that the time-evolved wave-function contains contributions of higher-order.
-For instance, cases in which a photon ends into the detector after bouncing back and forth at the source, or undergoing intermediate non-radiative processes.
+In order to gain more insight on the features and contributions at different energy scales, we now focus on a single site setup to calculate the local RIXS spectrum for the Mott insulating Hubbard chain.
+In this case, we use the geometry depicted in Fig.\ref{fig:fig3}(a), with a single core orbital and detector.
+Results obtained using the time-dependent scattering approach with $m=300$ DMRG states are shown in Fig.\ref{fig:results_rixs}, compared to data obtained with dDMRG for the same system size and $m=800$ states.
+We show results for the different contributions to the spectrum, Eq.~\ref{DS0} and Eq.~\ref{DS1}, and also the full spectrum with all couplings $\Gamma^{\sigma\sigma'}=\Gamma$.
+We notice in Fig.\ref{fig:results_rixs}(d) that the lineshape ``evolves'' as a function of probing time, with the different features becoming better resolved at longer time.
+This is a manifestation of the time-energy uncertainty principle.
+In fact, experiments are usually poorly resolved due to the ultrafast nature of them and the short core-hole lifetime.
+We also point out that the elastic contribution at $\omega=0$ has been subtracted from the dDMRG data, but not from the tDMRG results.
+The overall agreement is qualitatively very good, but the dDMRG results clearly suffer from poor precision particularly at high energies, as pointed out above.
+The discrepancies can be attributed to the fact that the time-evolved wave-function contains higher order contributions.